lukmuk/em-scalebartools/archive/v0.2/README.md

 ###### QuickScaleBar Options

 ``Relative height``: Height of scale bar wrt image height in pixel (default: ``0.02``, 2% of image height)

-`Scaling factor`: Additional scaling factor that is multiplied with `Relative height` (default: `1`).
-Useful to quickly adjust scale-bar size by a scaling factor.

 `Relative width`: Width of scale bar with respect to  `Scalebar size reference`option (default: `0.2`, 20% of image width), will get rounded to next smaller "nice" value, see (``vals`` array in the code).